juliastic/ez-aoe-details/README.md

 The replay files are parsed seperately in `analysis.Analysis` and the actions are added to their players.
 In `player.Player`, the relevant data for every timestamp is calculated and stored: `{0: {'units': {Economy: 0, Military: 0}, 'buildings: {Economy: 0, Military: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}}}`.

-After all analyses have been concluded, the data from all players from the same skill levels are averaged and a dictionary with relevant calculations is createdin `analysis.MultipleAnalyses`: ` {'low': {120: {'units': {Economy: 4.8, Military: 0.05}, 'buildings': {Economy: 0.1, Military: 0.05, Wall: 0.0}, 'action_move_coordinates': {'x': 17.178742296106446, 'y': 24.073642806206504, 'count': 564}, 'action_unit_coordinates': {'x': 0.0, 'y': 0.0, 'count': 0}}}}`.
+After all analyses have been concluded, the data from all players from the same skill levels are averaged and a dictionary with relevant calculations is created in `analysis.MultipleAnalyses`: ` {'low': {120: {'units': {Economy: 4.8, Military: 0.05}, 'buildings': {Economy: 0.1, Military: 0.05, Wall: 0.0}, 'action_move_coordinates': {'x': 17.178742296106446, 'y': 24.073642806206504, 'count': 564}, 'action_unit_coordinates': {'x': 0.0, 'y': 0.0, 'count': 0}}}}`.
 The key is a specific timestamp, the subkeys store the average amount of units/action location for this timestamp.
-Count is required for the coordinate calculations since all coordinates are added and later divided by their number of frequency.
+Count is required for the coordinate calculations since all coordinates are added and later divided by their number of occurence (key `count`).

-In order to calculate the average research time of technologies and effective actions per minute (i.e. moving units, attacking), a similar approach is utlised.
+In order to calculate the average research time of technologies and effective actions per minute (i.e., moving units, attacking), a similar approach is utlised.
 The average research time for all players is stored.
 In the end, the total resarch time is divided by the number of players who have research the technology: `{'eapm': {'pro': 45.921025117599676, 'high': 44.40773592782665, 'middle': 29.72721939895853, 'low': 16.29198645698805}, 'technologies': {'pro': {Economy: {Loom: 367.25, Feudal Age: 463.6, Double Bit Axe: 639.8421052631579}}}`.

 All relevant averaging calculations happen in `analysis.MultipleAnalyses.compute_average_results_for_type()`.
 The data points are then visualised in the graphs.
 ### Supported Visualisations